American students and their parents continue to take out student loans to pay for their undergraduate and graduate degrees.

 People who are attending college are paying for tuition, room and board, books, and other necessities by taking out student loans or using credit cards.

-Americans now owe over $1.6 trillion in student loans—around 45 million people, both graduates and their parents, have amassed a large amount of debt to pay for higher education.
+Americans now owe over $1.6 trillion in student loans.
+More than 43 million people, both graduates and their parents, have amassed a large amount of debt to pay for higher education.

 Paying Down Student Debt Faster

 Borrowers can maximize their financial resources and accelerate their repayment schedule in a few different ways.